apple/coremltools/docs-guides/source/typed-execution.md

 # Typed Execution

 A model’s compute precision impacts its performance and numerical accuracy, which may impact the user experience of apps using the model.
-Core ML models saved as [ML Programs](convert-to-ml-program) or neural networks execute with either float 32 or float 16 precision.
+Core ML models saved as [ML programs](convert-to-ml-program) or neural networks execute with either float 32 or float 16 precision.

 This page describes how the precision is determined by the runtime during execution of either type of model.
 The ability to choose this precision can give you more flexible control over computations and performance.